zyi870701/SummerTraining_hw2/README.md

     # === End of Configuration ===

-Here are some visualization examples in the folder **visualization_example**, the 1x1 and 4x4 images are produced by the CNN network from the sample code, and the 8x8 image is produced by the VGG network from the reference below.
+Here are some visualization examples in the folder **visualization_examples**, the 1x1 and 4x4 images are produced by the CNN network from the sample code, and the 8x8 image is produced by the VGG network from the reference below.

 * Sample code: conv_filter_visualization.py
 * Reference: https://github.com/fchollet/keras/blob/master/examples/conv_filter_visualization.py